bugsbugsbux/jjj/understanding-j.md

 ```

 To be able to write index getters that work for any array `}` accepts a
-dyadic function as left argument.
-This function takes the replacement
-and original-array as left and right arguments (respectively) and
+dyad as left argument: It takes the replacement/s as left and the
-returns the indices *of a flattened version of the array* at which to
+original array as right argument and returns the indices *of a flattened
-replace values.
+version of the array* at which to replace values.
 ```J
 _ (1) } i.2 3       NB. noun-indices access the unflattened array
 _ 1: } i.
 2 3       NB. indices from functions are for flattened arrays